They may be small, but trigger points can cause a lot of pain.

 Each of your muscles consists of bundles of muscle fibers, which are encased in a web of collagen called “fascia.”
 Fascia runs through and around every muscle in your body and acts as the “glue” that holds your muscle tissue together.

-A trigger point is a small, tight area in muscle fibers and fascia, which restricts blood flow to the area and causes pain.
-These “knots” become so tight, in fact, that they can be felt underneath the skin.
+A trigger point is a small, tight area in the taut band of muscle fibers and fascia, which restricts blood flow to the area and causes pain.
+Also known as contraction knots, trigger points become so tight, in fact, that they can be felt underneath the skin.
 They are typically very sensitive, causing a severe amount of pain that seems out of proportion to the pressure being applied.

 What Causes Trigger Points?